arashkaffamanesh/ansible-k3s/README.md

 1. Create a new infrastructure with terraform: `cd terraform && ./new.bash && cd your-project-name && terraform init && terraform apply`
 1. Deploy the cluster:
 ```
+# skip init playbook when in a hurry -- it performs apt upgrade which takes a while
 ansible-playbook -i terraform/your-project-name/inventory plays/init.yml
 ansible-playbook -i terraform/your-project-name/inventory plays/k3s.yml
 ```
-If you are in a hurry, you can skip the `init` playbook, it does `apt-get update && apt-get upgrade` which takes a while.
 1. You should now have 3 nodes k8s cluster, and `kubeconfig` file locally.
 Move it to `~/.kube/config` and use kubectl as you normally would: `mv kubeconfig ~/.kube/config && kubectl get nodes -o wide`
-1. If you need helm, run `ansible-playbook -terraform/sample/inventory plays/helm.yml`, it will install tiller pod in the cluster and helm client on master node.
+1. If you need helm, run `ansible-playbook -i terraform/your-project-name/inventory plays/helm.yml`, it will install tiller pod in the cluster and helm client on master node.
 1. To "reset" the cluster run `ansible-playbook -i terraform/your-project-name/inventory plays/reset-cluster.yml`.
 Note that last task of the playbook reboots all the nodes, so expect it to fail in the end.
 Then run `ansible-playbook -i terraform/sample/inventory plays/k3s.yml` to